Praful-John2409/Data_preparation_EDA_Visualisation/README.md

 ### **Clone the Repository:**

-To get started with the code and data, **clone the repository** using the following command:

 ```bash
 git clone https://github.com/Praful-John2409/Data_preparation_EDA_Visualisation.git
 ```

 ### **Environment Setup:**

 Make sure you have the required libraries installed.
-Run the following commands in your Colab environment:
+Use the following command in your Colab environment:

 ```bash
 !pip install autoviml numpy==1.22.4 scipy==1.9.3 matplotlib==3.5.3